 The multi-language BIOS allows you to select the language of your choice from the available options.
 The localized BIOS menus allow you to configure easier and faster.
 Visit the ASUS website for information on the supported languages.
-See page 4-11.

 ASUS EZ Flash BIOS